 1. Save a Little

 Sure, saving a lot would be great.
-But saving what you can is even better.
-Maybe that’s $10 a month into the piggy bank on the kitchen counter, putting an extra $25 a month into your bank savings account, or beginning a 1 percent contribution to your 401(k).
+But saving whatever you can is even better.
+Maybe that’s $10 each month into the piggy bank on the kitchen counter, putting an extra $25 each month into your savings account, or beginning a 1% contribution to your 401(k).

-It's easy to look at the budget and see nothing left over but if you're honest, there's likely an extra $10 somewhere.
-(Starbucks, maybe?)
-Small moves like this have a big impact over time.
+It's easy to look at the budget and see nothing left over, but if you're honest, there's likely an extra $10 somewhere.
+Small moves like this can make a big impact over time.

 2. Make an Extra Payment

 What if you made one extra mortgage payment a year?
 Or rounded your car payment up to the nearest hundred dollars?
 A little extra here and there can mean your mortgage is paid off years in advance or your car is paid off months in advance.